Exodus 38

 Notes

-פְקוּדֵי הַמִּשְׁכָּן מִשְׁכַּן הָעֵדֻת ("the accounts of the tabernacle, the tabernacle of the Testimony") — The word פְקוּדֵי ("accounts, records, inventory") comes from the same root פָּקַד ("to number, to attend to, to take account of") that gives its name to the book of Numbers (called בְּמִדְבַּר in Hebrew but often titled פְּקוּדִים in rabbinic literature).
-The double naming — "the tabernacle, the tabernacle of the Testimony" — emphasizes that this is not merely a tent but the dwelling place of the עֵדֻת ("Testimony"), the tablets of the covenant law housed in the Ark.
-The tabernacle's ultimate purpose was to house God's covenant presence among his people.
+פְקוּדֵי הַמִּשְׁכָּן מִשְׁכַּן הָעֵדֻת ("the accounts of the tabernacle, the tabernacle of the Testimony") — The word פְקוּדֵי ("accounts, records, inventory") comes from the same root, פָּקַד ("to number, to attend to, to take account of"), that gives its name to the book of Numbers (called בְּמִדְבַּר in Hebrew but often titled פְּקוּדִים in rabbinic literature).
+The double naming, "the tabernacle, the tabernacle of the Testimony," emphasizes that this is not merely a tent but the dwelling place of the עֵדֻת ("Testimony"), the tablets of the covenant law housed in the Ark.
+The tabernacle existed to house God's covenant presence among his people.

 אִיתָמָר ("Ithamar") — Ithamar was the youngest of Aaron's four sons (Exodus 6:23).
-After Nadab and Abihu died for offering unauthorized fire (Leviticus 10:1-2), Ithamar and his older brother Eleazar remained as the priestly line.
+After Nadab and Abihu died for offering unauthorized fire (Leviticus 10:1-2), Ithamar and his older brother Eleazar remained in the priestly line.
 Ithamar was responsible for supervising the Levites' work on the tabernacle.
-His placement here as the administrator of the inventory reflects the principle that sacred materials required priestly oversight and accountability.
+His role in administering the inventory reflects the principle that sacred materials required priestly oversight and accountability.

 בְצַלְאֵל ("Bezalel") — The name means "in the shadow of God," from בְּצֵל ("in the shadow of") and אֵל ("God").
-He was from the tribe of Judah, the royal tribe, and was specifically called and filled with the Spirit of God for this work (Exodus 31:1-5, Exodus 35:30-35). אָהֳלִיאָב ("Oholiab") means "the father's tent" or "tent of my father," a fitting name for one who builds God's tent.
+He was from the tribe of Judah and was specifically called and filled with the Spirit of God for this work (Exodus 31:1-5, Exodus 35:30-35). אָהֳלִיאָב ("Oholiab") means "the father's tent" or "tent of my father," a fitting name for one who builds God's tent.
 He was from the tribe of Dan.
-The pairing of Judah (the leading tribe) and Dan (one of the lesser tribes) in this sacred work demonstrates that artistic giftedness and divine calling transcend tribal hierarchy.
+The pairing of Judah and Dan in this work shows that artistic giftedness and divine calling are not confined to tribal rank.

 The three craft titles given to Oholiab — חָרָשׁ ("engraver"), חֹשֵׁב ("designer/inventor"), and רֹקֵם ("embroiderer") — describe distinct artistic skills.
-The חָרָשׁ worked in hard materials (metal, stone, wood), the חֹשֵׁב was a creative designer who conceived complex patterns, and the רֹקֵם executed decorative needlework in fabric.
-Together these titles describe a master craftsman capable of working across multiple media.
+The חָרָשׁ worked in hard materials such as metal, stone, and wood; the חֹשֵׁב conceived complex patterns; and the רֹקֵם executed decorative needlework in fabric.
+Together these titles describe a craftsman able to work across multiple media.

 זְהַב הַתְּנוּפָה ("the gold of the wave offering") — The תְּנוּפָה ("wave offering") was a presentation offering waved before the LORD.
 The total gold was 29 talents and 730 shekels.
-A talent was approximately 75 pounds (34 kg), so the gold totaled roughly 2,200 pounds or about one metric ton — an enormous quantity for a recently freed slave population.
+A talent was approximately 75 pounds (34 kg), so the gold totaled roughly 2,200 pounds, about one metric ton, a substantial quantity for a recently freed slave population.
 This gold came from the voluntary contributions described in Exodus 35:20-29 and ultimately from the plunder of Egypt (Exodus 12:35-36), fulfilling God's promise that Israel would not leave empty-handed (Exodus 3:21-22).

-The allocation of silver is carefully specified: the 100 talents were cast into 100 socket bases — one talent per base — for the sanctuary walls and the veil.
-These bases formed the foundation on which the entire tabernacle structure rested.
-Each base weighed approximately 75 pounds, providing both stability and symbolic weight: the dwelling of God literally rested on the ransom money of his people.
-Every Israelite man's contribution was literally built into the foundation.
+The allocation of silver is carefully specified: the 100 talents were cast into 100 socket bases, one talent per base, for the sanctuary walls and the veil.
+These bases formed the foundation on which the tabernacle structure rested.
+Each base weighed approximately 75 pounds, giving the image both physical and symbolic force: the dwelling of God rested on the ransom money of his people.
+Every man's contribution was built into the structure itself.
 The remaining 1,775 shekels of silver were used for the hooks, post caps, and bands of the courtyard pillars.

 נְחֹשֶׁת הַתְּנוּפָה ("the bronze of the wave offering") — The bronze totaled 70 talents and 2,400 shekels, roughly 5,300 pounds or about 2.4 metric tons.
-This bronze was used for the most utilitarian and exposed elements: the bases at the Tent of Meeting entrance, the altar and its grating and utensils, all the courtyard bases and gate bases, and every tent peg.
+It was used for the most utilitarian and exposed elements: the bases at the Tent of Meeting entrance, the altar and its grating and utensils, all the courtyard bases and gate bases, and every tent peg.
 Bronze bore the weight of the structure (bases), endured the fire of sacrifice (altar), and anchored everything against the wind (pegs).
-It was the workhorse metal of the tabernacle, appropriate for the outer court where the rough work of atonement — blood, fire, and ash — took place.
+It was the appropriate metal for the outer court, where the work of atonement, blood, fire, and ash, took place.

 The meticulous inventory served multiple purposes.
-It demonstrated accountability — the leaders could show exactly how the people's offerings had been used, with nothing misappropriated.
-It also demonstrated the scale of Israel's generosity and the costliness of God's dwelling place.
+It established accountability: the leaders could show exactly how the offerings had been used and that nothing had been misappropriated.
+It also records the scale of Israel's generosity and the cost of the tabernacle.
 The combined weight of gold, silver, and bronze was approximately 8,900 pounds (over four tons) of precious and semi-precious metals.
-For a people who had been slaves only a year earlier, this represented an astonishing outpouring of wealth — all of it, ultimately, provided by God himself through the plunder of Egypt.
+For a people who had been slaves only a year earlier, this was a substantial outpouring of wealth, ultimately provided by God through the plunder of Egypt.

 Interpretations

 The number 603,550 in verse 26 has generated considerable discussion.
-Some interpreters take the number at face value as a literal census count, yielding a total Israelite population (including women, children, and elderly) of roughly two to three million people.
-Others have noted the logistical difficulties of sustaining such a population in the Sinai wilderness and have proposed alternative readings of the Hebrew word אֶלֶף, which can mean "thousand" but can also mean "clan," "military unit," or "chief."
-Under this reading, the 603,550 would represent 603 clans totaling 5,550 fighting men, or some similar smaller figure.
-Conservative evangelical and Reformed scholars generally defend the literal reading, noting that the miraculous provision of manna and water was precisely the means by which God sustained such a large population.
-The text itself presents the number without qualification, and the mathematical precision of the silver accounting (half-shekel per man yielding exactly the stated total) supports taking the figure as a straightforward census count.
-The theological point, however, is the same on any reading: every individual Israelite contributed to the foundation of God's dwelling, and no one was excluded from this corporate act of worship.
+Some interpreters take it at face value as a literal census count, yielding a total Israelite population, including women, children, and the elderly, of roughly two to three million people.
+Others note the logistical difficulty of sustaining such a population in the Sinai wilderness and propose alternative readings of the Hebrew word אֶלֶף, which can mean "thousand" but can also mean "clan," "military unit," or "chief."
+On this reading, the 603,550 would represent 603 clans totaling 5,550 fighting men, or some similarly smaller figure.
+Conservative evangelical and Reformed scholars generally defend the literal reading, noting that manna and water were precisely the means by which God sustained such a large population.
+The text itself gives the number without qualification, and the mathematical precision of the silver accounting, half a shekel per man yielding exactly the stated total, supports reading it as a straightforward census count.
+The theological point, however, remains the same: every individual Israelite contributed to the foundation of God's dwelling, and no one was excluded from this corporate act of worship.